miguelsousa/my-template/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "OpenBakery is a command-line tool for validating font binaries and, optionally, their source files and metadata."
+description: "OpenBakery is a command-line tool for validating font binaries, their source files, and metadata."
 ---

-# A font quality assurance tool for everyone
+# Font quality assurance for everyone
 {: .fs-9 }

-OpenBakery is a command-line tool that helps you validate font binaries, their source files, and metadata.
+OpenBakery is a command-line tool to help you validate font binaries, their source files, and metadata.
 [View it on GitHub][OpenBakery repo].
 {: .fs-6 .fw-300 }

 ---